What is the clinical benefit and harm of citicoline compared with placebo or other standard treatment for treating people with acute ischemic stroke?

 We identified 10 RCTs including 4281 participants.
 In all these trials, citicoline was given either orally, intravenously, or a combination of both compared with placebo or standard care therapy.
 Citicoline doses ranged between 500 mg and 2000 mg per day.
 We assessed all the included trials as having high risk of bias.
 Drug companies sponsored six trials.

 A pooled analysis of eight trials indicates there may be little or no difference in all-cause mortality comparing citicoline with placebo (17.3% versus 18.5%; RR 0.94, 95% CI 0.83 to 1.07; I² = 0%; low-quality evidence due to risk of bias).
-Four trials found no difference in the proportion of patients with disability or dependence in daily activities according to the Rankin scale comparing citicoline with placebo (21.72% versus 19.23%; RR 1.11, 95% CI 0.97 to 1.26; I² = 1%; low-quality evidence due to risk of bias).
+Four trials showed that citicoline may not increase the proportion of patients with a moderate or lower degree of disability or dependence compared with placebo, according to the Rankin Scale (21.72% versus 19.23%; RR 1.11, 95% CI 0.97 to 1.26; I² = 1%; low-quality evidence due to risk of bias).